 TRUCKLOAD CARRIERS ASSOCIATIONOperational efficiency, industry awareness, public policy, recruitment and retention - common issues for an uncommon industry.
 The challenges faced by truckload demand solutions developed from a unique perspective...yours.
 TCA makes that happen.

-55 Compete for Title of 2014 Mike O’Connell Memorial Trucking’s Top Rookie
+Finalists Announced For 2014 Mike O’Connell Memorial Trucking’s Top Rookie Program